folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 1. Used variable names in receives

-    The rest of the program depends on the name that we assign to a received value.
-When reverting, we need to use the name that the rest of the program expects.
-Picking a new name like at 2 in the snippet below is obviously wrong.
-We could revert to the internal name used for the variable - as shown in 3 - but this name is uninformative.
+    The rest of the program depends on the name that is assigned to a received value, like `decision` in the example below.
-    Therefore, we store the name given by the programmer so we can use that name again when reverting.
+    When reverting, we need to reinstate the name that the rest of the program expects.
     ```haskell
     decision <- H.receive
     H.send decision

-    -- 1) => forward         -- 3) => valid but undesired backward
-    H.send var1              var1 <- H.receive
+    ```

+    When we advance the snippet above, `decision` is internally renamed to `var1` and this binding is added to the store.

+    ```haskell
     H.send var1

-    -- 2) => wrong backward  -- 4) => actual backward
+    ```

+    Now we want to move back.
+We can't simply create a new name: if we then move forward again, `var1` will not be defined.

+    ```haskell
+    var2 <- H.receive
+    H.send var1
+    ```

+    Instead, the receive needs to store the name of the value its result is bound to, in this case `var1`:

+    ```haskell
+    var1 <- H.receive
+    H.send var1
+    ```

+    But we also store the original name (given by the programmer) and actually restore that.
+    The original name can helpful in debugging programs, to know what value is actually used:
+    ```haskell
-    var2 <- H.receive        decision <- H.receive
+    decision <- H.receive
-    H.send var1              H.send decision
+    H.send decision
     ```

 2. Unused branches